 To test this further, I connect a Blu-ray player to one of the HDMI inputs and switch to it.
 I’ve put in the Blu-ray disc of Downton Abbey and, as expected from watching a few minutes, I see the need to readjust color and contrast and brightness settings.
 With this done, I concentrate on the actor’s skin tones and the clothing they’re wearing.
 The I2367fh performs extremely well for this purpose: detail and definition in the clothing are evident, and there’s no “interference” in the character’s skin tones to cause the slightest annoyance.
 And let me add right here that the 2 watt speakers are very puny in their volume — a nice addition if you are right up close and in a quiet environment, but otherwise you will have to use a headphones or connect the audio out to a more powerful speaker set.

 I also experienced a very occasional ‘light leakage” coming from the right side of the panel.
 It requires a close look to see when it happens and generally speaking few will notice it during normal viewing, nor does it cause an obvious distraction.

-The AOC I2367fh LED monitor’s 9 retail price is very accommodating for a 23-inch high-definition monitor.
+Bottom line: The AOC I2367fh LED monitor’s $199 retail price is very accommodating for a 23-inch high-definition monitor.
 This goes for its use both with a computer as well as that of a stand-alone display subbing in for a TV.